 Faculty Information

-The Manhattan College academic referral program is a collaborative, college-wide effort to identify and support students who exhibit difficulties with academic rigor at the college level.
-The referral program utilizes a software system called Jasper Connect which enables faculty and administrators across the college to support students by connecting them to the right resources at the right time.
+The Manhattan University academic referral program is a collaborative, university-wide effort to identify and support students who exhibit difficulties with academic rigor at the university level.
+The referral program utilizes a software system called Jasper Connect which enables faculty and administrators across the university to support students by connecting them to the right resources at the right time.

 Faculty are encouraged to submit academic referrals on any student who is struggling in a course by logging into Jasper Connect and submitting a referral.